luiscoco/Java_Advanced/README.md

 55
 ```

-Note: Instances of Random are thread-safe, but concurrent use across multiple threads can lead to contention and poor performance.
-Consider using ThreadLocalRandom for multithreaded environments.
+**Note**: Instances of Random are thread-safe, but concurrent use across multiple threads can lead to contention and poor performance.
+Consider using **ThreadLocalRandom** for multithreaded environments

-Note: Instances of Random are not cryptographically secure.
-For cryptographic purposes, consider using SecureRandom.
+**Note**: Instances of Random are not cryptographically secure.
+For cryptographic purposes, consider using **SecureRandom**